 The ASX Clear Operating Rules and Procedures require participants to maintain adequate business continuity arrangements that are appropriate to the nature and size of their business as a participant.
-The Operating Rules specify that participants must have arrangements that allow for the recovery of usual operations.
+The Operating Rules specify that participants must have arrangements that allow for the recovery of usual operations (see CCP Standard 16.6).
 It is ASX Clear's expectation (set out in guidance) that this would be within two hours following a contingency event for large participants.
 These arrangements are reviewed as part of the participant admissions process.
-Participants are also subject to spot checks of their ongoing compliance with operational requirements.
+Participants are also subject to spot checks of their ongoing compliance with the ASX Clear Operating Rules.
 Spot checks may be based on topical themes, in some cases arising from observations of general business developments, and in other cases motivated by a participant that has been experiencing operational problems.
 If a participant fails to implement any recommendations arising from a check, ASX may impose sanctions.